Be on J! Contestant FAQs

-If you’re eligible to take the College Online Test, you may take it once per season.
-You may also take the Adult Online Test as long as you meet all eligibility requirements for both.
+If you’re eligible to take the College Jeopardy!
+Test, you may take it once per season.
+You may also take the Jeopardy!
+Test for adults as long as you meet all eligibility requirements for both.

 CAN I PARTICIPATE IF I HAVE A DISABILITY?

-IS THERE A FEE TO TAKE THE ONLINE TEST?
+IS THERE A FEE TO TAKE THE JEOPARDY!
+TEST?

 There is no fee to take any of the tests, but any costs you incur in connection with the test are your responsibility.
 Likewise, if you are invited to participate in an in-person audition, all costs (including, but not limited to, accommodations, meals, transportation and parking) must come at your own expense.

 I TOOK THE TEST LAST YEAR.
 CAN I TAKE IT AGAIN?